 Alfred at a Glance

-Founded: 1836, one of the first coeducational institutions in the U.S.
+Founded: 1836, with inclusion from the start!
+One of the first coeducational institutions in the United States

 Type of institution: Private, non-sectarian, with state-sponsored programs in engineering and art and design.